How do we halt the next pandemic? Be kind to critters like bats, says a new paper

 (Hendra and a variety of other pathogens don't harm bats, however.
 The prevailing explanation, Plowright says, is that bats "are very good at controlling viral replication while limiting the inflammation that would usually be associated with feeling sick.")

-When hungry and stressed bats roaming into human settlements, it creates the perfect storm for a Hendra spillover from bat into horse and occasionally from horse into human.
+When hungry and stressed bats roam into human settlements, it creates the perfect storm for a Hendra spillover from bat into horse and occasionally from horse into human.

 But here was the crucial observation: Whenever the remaining trees that hadn't been cut down produced a big pulse of nectar in the winter, "we found the bats actually emptied out of these human areas and went back to native forests and started feeding back in these trees," says Plowright.
 "And when that happened, the spillover stopped."